Unforgettable conscious experiences in critical conditions

 Critical conditions with risk of death

 Among non-ordinary states of consciousness, NDEs deserve special attention.
 Typical NDEs consist of tales or testimonies of events that have been consciously experienced (and well-memorized) by people who have been, for a more or less long time, in a critical state in which there is normally no form of conscious experience that can be recorded in the memory.
 In some cases we may speak of a state of potential clinical death, with respect to which the subjects involved were then reanimated.
 Hence the reference to a near death condition.
 It should be pointed out that NDEs do not concern the totality of people who, for one reason or another, are in a critical condition with risk of death, but only a percentage estimated at around 15-20%.
-Even the NDE re-opens the same issue that characterizes other non-ordinary states of consciousness, such as lucid dreams or OBEs, which are only accessible to a minority of humans.
+So NDEs re-open the same issue that characterizes other non-ordinary states of consciousness, such as lucid dreams or OBEs, which are only accessible to a minority of humans.

-Research on NDE
+Research on NDEs

-Starting in the 1950s, several researchers have deepened their knowledge of NDE: among them, physicians such as Raymond Moody, Michael Sabom, Melvin Morse, and psychiatrists and psychologists such as Elizabeth Kübler-Ross, Kenneth Ring, Peter Fenwick, Phyllis Atwater and others.
+Starting in the 1950s, several researchers have deepened their knowledge of NDEs: among them, physicians such as Raymond Moody, Michael Sabom, Melvin Morse, and psychiatrists and psychologists such as Elizabeth Kübler-Ross, Kenneth Ring, Peter Fenwick, Phyllis Atwater and others.
 A Gallup survey of 1982 found that in the United States about 8 million adult people had had an NDE.
 Some subsequent surveys brought this number to almost 12 million.
 From a study published in 2001 by the Dutch cardioligist van Lommel, it turned out that out of 344 patients reanimated in Dutch hospitals after a heart attack, about 18% had experienced an NDE (see the Medical Evidence page).

 Strong impact of NDEs on the vision of life

 The most interesting aspect of NDEs is that almost always they have a deep and lasting impact on those who have experienced them.
-Many, in fact, return to ordinary life and consciousness with a heritage of experience and inner convictions on various aspects concerning the otherwordly existence and the meaning of human life, and start to live with a vision of the world and their commitment to life that in some cases is completely different from what they had before entering the critical state that led to the NDE.
+Many, in fact, return to ordinary life and consciousness with a heritage of experience and inner convictions on various aspects concerning the otherwordly existence and the meaning of human life, and start to live with a vision of the world and commitment to life that in some cases is completely different from what they had before entering the critical state that led to the NDE.
 Many of these testimonies are pervaded by a numinous aura for the presence of an energy whose origin is perceived as divine, an energy that manifests itself in the form of light and absolute, unconditional love.
-The effects of an NDE can include: removing the fear of death, understanding the meaning of love, increasing the ability to love other people without conditions, the feeling that all living things are a single entity and that the life has a profound meaning and purpose, acceptance and compassion for mankind, and the growth of interest in the spirit and its evolution.
-Those who have gone through this experience tend to to be more inclined to universal spirituality than to assume a religious attitude in the conventional and traditional sense, and some come back convinced of being spirits temporarily connected to a physical body.
+The effects of an NDE can include: removing the fear of death, understanding the meaning of love, increasing the ability to love other people without conditions, the feeling that all living things are a single entity and that life has a profound meaning and purpose, the acceptance and compassion for mankind, and the growth of interest in the spirit and its evolution.
+Those who have gone through such experiences tend to to be more inclined to universal spirituality than to assume a religious attitude in the conventional and traditional sense, and some come back convinced of being spirits temporarily connected to a physical body.

 NDEs are not a recent phenomenon

 However, not all NDEs are characterized by positive features.
 The IANDS (International Association for Near Death Studies, www.iands.org) defines «distressing» those NDEs where unpleasant, grievous or painful feelings and emotions prevail.
-It may be a feeling of emptiness and eternal solitude perceived as disturbing and alienating, or, in extreme cases, visions of an infernal environment with the presence of more or less demonic beings that induce terror.
+It may be a feeling of emptiness and eternal solitude, perceived as disturbing and alienating, or, in extreme cases, visions of an infernal environment with the presence of more or less demonic beings that induce terror.
 Cases of distressing NDEs are a large minority compared to positive and rewarding NDEs, and range from 2% to 15% of the total experiences, depending on the reference surveys.
 Only recently more in-depth and documented studies have been published on negative NDE cases (see the page dedicated to distressing NDEs).
 It is also possible that, because of their disturbing and frightening features, they tend to be removed from the memory of those who have experienced them, and it is understandable how these people may be more reluctant to talk about it.
-Moreover, even a few decades ago, even those who talked about their positive NDEs met feelings of disbelief or hasty reductionism, as if they were simply dreams or hallucinations.
+Moreover, up to a few decades ago, even those who talked about their positive NDEs met feelings of disbelief or hasty reductionism, as if they were simply dreams or hallucinations.

 Experiences similar to NDEs unrelated to the death crisis

-On the other hand, several people reported that they had experiences similar to NDEs (NDE-like) in non-critical conditions: in this case, we are in the context of mental tunings that determine non-ordinary states of consciousness, such as OBEs or lucid dreams, without the possibility of establishing a correlation between the conscious experience and the alleged inactivity of brain functions.
+On the other hand, several people reported that they had experiences similar to NDEs (NDE-like) in non-critical conditions: in this case, we are in the context of mental tunings that determine non-ordinary states of consciousness, such as OBEs or lucid dreams, without the possibility of establishing a correlation between the conscious experience and the supposed inactivity of brain functions.
 Precisely the hypothesis of the absence of brain activity has for some time been the main factor in the interest of NDEs, although some researchers believe that these experiences are nevertheless determined by some form of brain activity that would occur mainly near death.

 Correlation between brain activity and consciousness

 In some cases, the suspension of brain functions was determined by strictly controlled surgical technique requirements (for example, long periods of flat encephalogram).
 The testimonies of their experiences by people whose vital functions were in this state led some researchers to assume that the equivalence consciousness = mental activity = cerebral activity may in some circumstances fail.
-For istance, Dr. Peter Fenwick, an English neuropsychiatrist engaged in NDE research, so described the state of the brain during an NDE: «The brain is not working, it's not there, it's out of the game, it can also be hurt...
+For istance, Dr. Peter Fenwick, an English neuropsychiatrist engaged in NDE research, so described the possible state of the brain during an NDE: «The brain is not working, it's not there, it's out of the game, it can also be hurt...
 Yet these very clear experiences occur...
 When the brain stops working, you normally have a state of unconsciousness.
 For example, if you have a faint, you fall to the ground without knowing what is happening, as the brain does not work.
 Memory systems are particularly sensitive to unconsciousness, so you cannot remember anything.
 Yet after one of these NDE memories are clear and lucid...
 This is a real rebus for science.
 I have not yet found a single scientific explanation that can account for these facts».
 (See also Dr. van Lommel's Medical Report).

 A look at another dimension

-In the light of the importance of psychic tunings that go beyond the ordinary states of consciousness, it can be said that through the NDEs we get a set of information not to be underestimated.
+In the light of the importance of psychic tunings that go beyond the ordinary states of consciousness, it can be said that through NDEs we get a set of information not to be underestimated.
 The question whether these experiences are in any case determined by brain activity, as many researchers claim, or they sometimes occur in the absence of brain activity, as some believe, although being very relevant for the knowledge of the phenomenon, does not exhaust its meaning and importance.

 This section contains some NDE testimonies, selected among the many that can be found on the web in specialized sites.
-These are almost exclusively positive experiences, pervaded by otherwordly atmospheres, which are not lived as fantasies or dream adventures, but have the thickness and impact of a real experience, sometimes perceived as superior to that of our normal waking state.
-The recording in the memory of such events is also profound and lasting, at least equal, if not superior, to that of the episodes of our lives that have determined an extremely intense emotional and meaningful involvement.
+These are almost exclusively positive experiences, pervaded by otherwordly atmospheres, which are not lived as fantasies or dream adventures, but have the thickness and impact of real experiences, sometimes perceived as superior to that of our normal waking state.
+The recording in memory of such events is also profound and lasting, at least equal, if not superior, to that of the episodes of our lives that have determined an extremely intense emotional and meaningful involvement.